Why is my iPhone getting hot?

 Fan your iPhone

 Fan or blow on your iPhone to regulate the temperature.
-Remember that you should gradually cool the phone because a rapid change in temperature can cause condensation.
+Remember that you should gradually cool the phone because a rapid temperature change can cause condensation.
 Water will form in and around the phone, causing more damage than the heat itself.

 How to stop your iPhone overheating